 - Now we write the offer.
 The seller can accept the offer as is, counter your offer or reject the offer.
 If the offer is countered then we negotiate with the seller until we reach an agreement.

 - When the offer is accepted, you are under contract.
 The earnest deposit (normally 1% of the sales price) has to be turned in with in 24 hours of the accepted offer.
 It is usually held with the closing attorney’s office.
 I send a copy of the contract to your lender and the closing attorney so they can began working on the loan and title work.
 Ones you are in a contract you cannot back out unless there is a contingency to protect you.
-Some contingency are built into the contract.
+Some contingencies are built into the contract.
 The ability to get the loan, a home inspection that meets your satisfaction and the home appraising.
 We can add special contingencies if needed to the contract.
 I want to protect the buyer as needed for any special circumstances.

 - Home Inspection needs to be completed with in the first 10 days of an accepted contract.
-We can recommend Home inspectors, but it is up to you to chose, schedule and pay for the home inspector.
+We can recommend Home inspectors, but it is up to you to choose, schedule and pay for the home inspector.
 They normally cost between 350 and 550 depending on the size of the house.
 I always recommend to clients to try and be there for at least the last hour of the home inspection.
 You should get a detailed report from the inspection, but it is always best to have first hand knowledge of any issues there may be with the home.

 - Inspection contingency If you are satisfied with the inspection results then we release the home inspection contingency and move on.
 If there are repairs that we are requesting then we document those items with photos asking for the seller to repair or replace those items.
 If the seller does not agree to do the repairs then you have the option to walk away and get your earnest money back or agree to move forward with the house the way it is.
 If they agree to fix the items then you are still bound to the contract.